What is AAC? An Intro for Families Just Getting Started

 When Should AAC Be Introduced?

 It is also never too late to introduce AAC.
-If you have an older child (maybe middle school, high school, or older), it is not too late to consider AAC to support their communication.
+If you have an older child (middle school, high school, or older), it is not too late to consider AAC to support their communication.

 Previous